 Oak Ridge High School –

-Sharon Thomas – Coach (not pictured)
+Sharon Thomas – Coach

 The Science Bowl is a fast-paced academic competition that offers teams of high school students from across the state of Tennessee a chance to match their wits in math and science.
 The winner of the Tennessee Science Bowl will advance to the National Science Bowl® in Washington, D.C., April 25-29, 2019, all expenses paid!